Get expert legal representation. Choose family lawyers that can assist in both simple and complex family law services such as…

 If you are in a de facto relationship and are thinking about separating, then you should contact us to discuss your legal rights and options.
 We can assist you with negotiating a property settlement and applying for maintenance, as well as advise you on your parental responsibility rights.

-For many, getting a divorce is a difficult process.
-Not only do most people suffer through the emotional stress of a relationship breakdown, there are also many other things to deal with such as legal and financial paperwork.
+For many, getting a divorce is a difficult time and process.
+Not only do most people suffer through the emotional stress of a relationship breakdown, there are also the financial and legal aspects that will cause stress if not handled correctly.

 At ABMS Lawyers, we understand how difficult this time can be and we are here to help you through the process.
 We can assist you with all aspects of your divorce, from filing the necessary paperwork with the Court to negotiating a property settlement.